-For centuries several strange creatures in the book of Job have puzzled biblical scholars.
-These include Leviathan (3:8; 40:35f.), Behemoth (40:15), Tannin (the Dragon, 7:12), Rahab (9:13) and the repha'im (the "shades," 26:5).
-However, recent discoveries in Ancient Near East studies claim to give evidence that these creatures are mythological.
+For centuries, several strange creatures in the book of Job have puzzled biblical scholars.
+These include Leviathan (3:8; 40:35f.), Behemoth (40:15), Tannin (the Dragon, 7:12), Rahab (9:13), and the repha'im (the "shades," 26:5).
+However, recent discoveries in Ancient Near Eastern studies claim to provide evidence that these creatures are mythological.

-This paper will seek to answer three important questions: (1) Are these creatures indeed mythological?
+We must answer three important questions: (1) Are these creatures indeed mythological?
 (2) Why would Job refer to mythology?
 (3) What attitude does the author express towards the existence or non-existence of these creatures?